Are you wondering if is Guadalajara safe or not?

 Still, it can be regarded as a medium to safe city based on current events.

-This takes into account the low risk of terrorism and natural disasters.
-But also, understand that some robbery, drug-related crimes, and pickpocketers can be worrying for tourists who wonder is Guadalajara safe.
+This accounts the low risk of terrorism and natural disasters.
+But understand that some robbery, drug-related crimes, and pickpocketers can be worrying for tourists who wonder is Guadalajara safe.

 Pick Pocketers Risk – Medium